ageitgey/image_segmentation_examples/README.md

 Uses transfer learning to re-train the COCO model to detect a custom object.
 Uses the training data in the ./training_images folder.

-If you want to build a real model, tou need to supply your own training images and annotate those images with RectLabel.
+If you want to build a your own custom model, you can supply your own training images and annotate those images with RectLabel.
 Make sure you include and annotate training images and validation images.

 #### evaluate_model.py